online-ml/river/docs/releases/unreleased.md

 # Unreleased

+## base

+- Renamed `base.WrapperMixin` to `base.Wrapper`.
+- Introduced `base.WrapperEnsemble`.

+## compat

+- Added `compat.PyTorch2RiverClassifier`
+- Implemented median absolute deviation in `stats.MAD`.
+- Refactored `compat.PyTorch2RiverRegressor`
+- Fixed an issue where some statistics could not be printed if they had not seen any data yet.

 ## ensemble

-- Bug fixes in `SRPClassifier` and `SRPRegressor`.
+- Bug fixes in `ensemble.SRPClassifier` and `ensemble.SRPRegressor`.
-- All models which inherit from `EnsembleMixin` now need to be passed models as a variadic argument.
+- All models which inherit from `ensemble.Ensemble` now need to be passed models as a variadic argument.

 ## optim